Developers: Christian Whitehead,

 - Configure Input: Configure those inputs!

 - Debug Flags: Allows you to enable or disable layers and sprites.
-This option only appears in v1.04.
+This option only appears in RC 1.05.0713 onwards.
 You can always enable Debug Mode anywhere.

 - Exit: Exits the game.

-Activating the developer menu also activates some other features, presumably used for debugging.
-Holding backspace will fast-forward the game, and pressing F12 will pause and unpause the game.
-While the game is paused with F12, F11 will advance it one frame at a time.
+Activating the Dev Menu will also activate some other developer features.
+Holding Backspace will fast-forward the game, and pressing F12 will immediately freeze or unfreeze the game.
+While the game is frozen with F12, F11 will advance it one frame at a time.
 If used on Steam, this will disable the screenshot function if the key is bound to F12.

 As of v1.05, while in a Special Stage, pressing the Super button will advance the player one mach.
 You can do this infinitely.
 Strangely, this does not require the debug menu or any cheats to be enabled in order to work, meaning one can easily stumble upon it accidentally in a normal playthrough, though it still only works in the PC version.